Frequently Asked Questions

 If you have a paternity (STR) lab report (from a lab like LabCorp), you can upload it for free to Help For Family Reunion (HFFR)’s database.
 If you are ever in China, we suggest considering giving your blood at a police database so you can enter their National database.
 Further details can be found here.

 • In early 2022, Nanchang Project successfully tested the accuracy of matching families in GEDmatch.com using 23mofang (for birth relatives) and 23andMe and AncestryDNA (for adoptees).
-Since then, we have exclusively been testing birth families with 23mofang, an in-China autosomal (SNP) testing company based in Chengdu, Sichuan province.
-We are able to send a DNA kit to any part of China and have the result in GEDmatch within 2 weeks.
-It is a super fast process compared to the western testing companies!
+Since then, we have exclusively been testing birth families with a compatible autosomal (SNP) testing company.
+We are able to send a DNA kit to birth relatives in any part of China and upload the results to GEDmatch.
 All adoptees need to do is upload their DNA file from 23andMe/AncestryDNA/MyHeritage to GEDmatch.

-Prior to switching over to 23mofang for all new registered families, Nanchang Project had used MyTaproot, a paternity (STR) database.
+Prior to switching over to an autosomal (SNP) test for all new registered families, Nanchang Project had used MyTaproot, a paternity (STR) database.
 Unfortunately, this database closed in May 2022.
-We have offered those families to be retested with 23mofang (for upload to GEDmatch) and registered all of the MyTaproot families we have data for with Help For Family Reunion (HFFR)’s database so that adoptees can still match with them.
+We have offered those families to be retested (for upload to GEDmatch) and registered all of the MyTaproot families we have data for with Help For Family Reunion (HFFR)’s database so that adoptees can still match with them.
 You can see our list of tested families here and read more about DNA testing here.

 • We do not accept raw data files from adoptees.
 We encourage all adoptees (or their adoptive parent(s)) to manage their own DNA accounts so they will have full control.
 Once you have taken a 23andMe, AncestryDNA, MyHeritage, or FamilyTreeDNA test, you should upload the DNA file to GEDmatch.com at the minimum.
 For a comprehensive list of where else you can upload your results, see our DNA Testing page.

 • GEDmatch is a free, universal database that accepts raw data uploads from autosomal (SNP) testing companies, such as 23andMe, AncestryDNA, MyHeritage, FamilyTreeDNA, 23mofang, and WeGene.
 You should add your DNA file there because it gives you a greater chance of finding biological relatives!
-All major Chinese search organizations use GEDmatch and, collectively, there are nearly 1,000 birth families already registered.
+All major Chinese search organizations use GEDmatch and, collectively, there are over 1,200 birth families already registered.
 Additionally, two sisters who were adopted separately from China matched in GEDmatch in May 2023.
 One had used MyHeritage and the other used 23andMe—without GEDmatch, if their DNA only remained in the one testing database, then they would not have found one another.
-Nanchang Project’s families are tested with 23mofang (Chinese test) and uploaded to GEDmatch, so you must enter GEDmatch to be compared with our birth relatives.
-In May 2023, we made two random matches for adoptees in GEDmatch whose birth parents were located during one of our Origins Searches.
+Nanchang Project’s families are tested with a compatible autosomal (SNP) DNA test and uploaded to GEDmatch, so you must enter GEDmatch to be compared with our birth relatives.

 You can find directions for downloading your raw data file and our GEDmatch Mini Guide on our Resources page.
 We are also working on some content to make GEDmatch easier to understand.